|Nutritional Guidelines (per serving)|

-Place beef roast and onions in a large resealable bag.
+Place the beef roast and onions in a large resealable bag.

-In a small bowl, combine the wine, oil, garlic, salt, pepper, rosemary, celery seeds, thyme leaves, and sage as a marinade.
+In a small bowl, combine the wine, oil, garlic, salt, pepper, rosemary, celery seeds, thyme leaves, and sage to make a marinade.

-Pour the marinade mixture over top of the beef roast and seal the bag.
-Refrigerate the roast for up to one day.
+Pour the marinade mixture over the top of the beef roast and seal the bag.
+Refrigerate the roast for several hours or up to one day.

 Preheat the grill to high heat.
-Remove the roast from the marinade, retaining the marinade.
+Remove the roast from the bag, retaining the marinade.